opensearch-project/documentation-website/_data-prepper/common-use-cases/s3-logs.md

 ### SQS dead-letter queue

-The two options for how to handle errors resulting from processing S3 objects are as follows:
+The following two options can be used to handle S3 object processing errors:

 - Use an SQS dead-letter queue (DLQ) to track the failure.
 This is the recommended approach.
 - Delete the message from SQS.
 You must manually find the S3 object and correct the error.